Coding-Koala222/Import-Levels-To-SD-Card/README.md

 Congratulations!
 You now have the latest stable version of powershell.

+If you are on Windows and haven't run powershell scripts before, you will need to open powershell (instructions above) and run this code to enable running external scripts (info here: https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.5): `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

 #### macOS Installation
 To begin, you must have Homebrew (https://brew.sh/) installed.
 Here is the command to install it (All commands taken from https://learn.microsoft.com/en-gb/powershell/scripting/install/installing-powershell-on-macos?view=powershell-7.4#install-using-homebrew).